Incorporated under a Federal Charter in 1974, The Professional Development Institute PDI Inc.

 International Board of Advisors

-Excellence and diversity characterize the exclusive membership of our distinguished
+Excellence, gender parity and global diversity characterize the exclusive membership

 management education worldwide, by pushing the boundaries of

 Mr. Erik Baker

 Erik Baker is a Co-Founder and Managing Director of

 a private equity firm based in New York.
 He is a member of the firms Private Equity Investment

 Committee, where he concentrates on making investments in the media and branded consumer product

 sectors.
 Mr. Baker is currently serving on the Board of Directors of Jonathan Adler, Blue Man Group,

 Whalerock Industries and GF Sports Holdings, and was formerly a board member of Airborne, Repucom

 Prior to co-founding GF Capital in 2001, Mr. Baker served as a Senior Vice President of Arnhold and